-A quality antibody is one that has the appropriate sensitivity and specificity to be able to answer the question asked by your assay.
-Also, one antibody will not necessarily work in all applications because each application has different performance specifications.
-Western Blots recognize denatured, linearized proteins, while flow cytometry, sandwich ELISA, IF, and functional assays require antibodies that recognize the natural, folded shape of the protein.
+A quality antibody is the one that has appropriate sensitivity and specificity to be able to answer the question asked by your assay.
+But one antibody does not necessarily work in all applications because each application has different performance specifications.
+Western Blots recognize denatured linearized proteins while flow cytometry, sandwich ELISA, IF, and functional assays require that antibodies should recognize the natural protein in folded shape.

-Western blotting is a technique that separates proteins based on size.
+Western blotting is a technique that separates proteins based on their size.
 In general, the smaller the protein the faster it migrates through the gel.
-However, migration is also affected by other factors, so the actual band size observed may differ from that predicted because migration is affected by common factors, including:
+However, the actual band size observed may differ from that predicted because migration is affected by common factors, including:

 b.
-Post-translation cleavage - e.g. many proteins are synthesized as pro-proteins and then cleaved to give the active form, e.g. pro-caspases
+Post-translation cleavage - e.g. many proteins are synthesized into pro-proteins and then cleaved to generate active form, e.g. pro-caspases

 c.
-Splice variants - alternative splicing may create different sized proteins produced from the same gene
+Splice variants - alternative splicing may create different-sized proteins with the same gene

 d.
 Relative charge - the composition of amino acids (charged vs non-charged)

 e.
 Multimers - e.g. dimerisation of a protein.
-This is usually prevented in reducing conditions, although strong interactions can result in the appearance of higher bands
+This is usually prevented in reducing conditions, although strong interactions can lead to the occurrence of higher bands

 The antigens can be grouped into seven general categories: synthetic peptides (<20aa)，recombinant protein fragments or full length proteins, native proteins purified from the natural source, Whole cells, DNA vaccine, small molecule Antibody.

-Huabio are unable to guarantee that an antibody will work in an untested species, even if the sequence alignment is high.
-There are many variables involved in the determining whether an antibody will bind in another species.
-Therefore, we recommend checking the sequence alignment of the immunogen with the protein you are interested in if there are no alternatives available, and it is necessary for you to consider purchasing an antibody for an untested species.
+Huabio is unable to guarantee that an antibody can work in an untested species, even if the sequence alignment is high.
+There are many variables involved in the determination of whether or not an antibody can bind in another species.
+Therefore, we recommend checking the sequence alignment of the immunogen with the protein you are interested in if there are no alternatives available and it is necessary for you to consider purchasing an antibody for an untested species.

-Secondary antibodies should be raised against the host species as the primary antibody you are using.
-For example, if your primary is a mouse monoclonal, you will require an anti-mouse secondary.
-We recommend you check the datasheet of the secondary antibody to ensure it is tested in the application you will be using.
+Secondary antibodies should be raised against the host species to replace the primary antibody you are using.
+For example, you will require an anti-mouse secondary if your primary is a mouse monoclonal.
+We recommend you check the datasheet of the secondary antibody to ensure it is tested in the application to be used.
 We provide a wide range of secondary antibodies conjugated to a range of fluorochromes and chromogens.